529 College Savings Plans

 Each state, plus the District of Columbia, administers its own 529 college savings plan.
 Most state plans are open to non-residents which means you don’t have to choose the plan sponsored by the state you live in, or the state in which you think your child will attend college.
 If you live in California, for example, you could enroll in Nevada’s plan, and then eventually use the money to send your child to school in New York.

 529 Prepaid Tuition Plans.
 529 prepaid tuition plans allow parents, grandparents, other relatives, friends, and others to prepay tuition at today’s tuition rates at eligible public and private colleges.
 There are a limited number of states that offer such plans and some are no longer open for enrollment.
-(Privatecollege529.com provides a state-wise list of participating private colleges).
+(Privatecollege529.com provides a state-wide list of participating private colleges).
 Also, unlike 529 college savings plans, prepaid tuition plans generally have a state residency requirement and some cover only tuition costs at in-state public colleges.

 How to Choose a 529 Plan